unrealities/MTGA_Draft_17Lands/README.md

 - **Step 1:** Download the latest zip file from the [releases page](https://github.com/unrealities/MTGA_Draft_17Lands/releases).
 - **Step 2:** Unzip and double-click the exe file to start the installation.
-- **Step 3:** (Optional) Go to the installed folder and right-click the executable (`MTGA_Draft_Tool.exe`), click properties, compatibility tab, and check Run this program as an administrator.
+- **Step 3:** (Optional) Go to the installed folder and right-click the executable (`MTGA_Draft_Tool.exe`), click properties, compatibility tab, and check "Run this program as an administrator."
   - This step is only required if the application is installed in a directory with write restrictions (i.e., `Program Files` and `Program Files (x86)`).
   - This step isn't necessary if the application is installed in the main directory of a drive (i.e., `C:/` or `D:/`) or the `Users/<Username>/` directory
 - **Step 4:** In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.
 - **Step 5:** Double-click `MTGA_Draft_Tool.exe` to start the program.
-- **Step 6:** Download the sets that you plan on using (`Data->Add Sets`).
+- **Step 6:** Download the sets you plan to use (`Data->Add Sets`).
-  - Event datasets can be used for different events (e.g., you can use the premier draft dataset for a sealed event).
+  Event datasets can be used for different events (e.g., the premier draft dataset can be used for a sealed event).
   - Quick draft players should consider using the premier draft dataset when quick draft initially becomes available.
 - **Step 7:** Configure the tool through the [Settings window](#settings).
-  - Users that are new to 17Lands might find the [Win Rate Grades](#card-logic) (`Win Rate Format: Grade`) more useful than the win rate percentages.
+  - Users that are new to 17Lands might find the [Win Rate Grades](#card-logic) (`Win Rate Format: Grade`) more valuable than the win rate percentages.
-  - The [UI Size](#settings) setting can be used to adjust the image and text size.
+  - The [UI Size](#settings) setting can adjust the image and text size.
 - **Step 8:** Start the draft in Arena.
   - The Arena log doesn't list P1P1 for premier and traditional drafts until after P1P2.
-    - Pressing the `Refresh` button will use OCR to identify the cards your first pack.
-See [The P1P1 Solution](#the-p1p1-solution) for more information on this feature.
+  - Pressing the `Refresh` button will help OCR identify the cards in your first pack.
+For more information on this feature, see [The P1P1 Solution](#the-p1p1-solution).
     - The [Card Compare](#menu-features) feature can also be used as a substitute for P1P1.
   - The sealed card pool can be found in the [Taken Cards window](#menu-features).